 What’s your goal?
 I hope you’ll comment below.
 Mine was to work in the Art & Design field, and to narrow that down even further my dream was to work as an animator for Pixar.
-Years later I built the Toy Story 3 website, close enough I suppose but as I write this I’ll keep trying for that goal.
-Once I achieve that goal I’m sure that goal will evolve, like they always do, into a further refinement or revision.
-We should all strive to keep growing firmly rooted in the foundation we build ourselves through our careers.
+Years later I built the Toy Story 3 website, close enough I suppose, but as I write this I’ll keep trying for that goal.
+Once I achieve that goal, I’m sure that goal will evolve, like they always do, into a further refinement or revision.
+We should all strive to keep growing, firmly rooted in the foundation we build ourselves through our careers.
 Once I had defined my goal I began to put in the work to get there, I’m still on the way and will keep learning, refining and revising.
 Goals, and the journey to get there is ever evolving, when you get that big break, or make a big sale, or even your first sale things start changing.
 Going back more than 15 years now I was at the top Art & Design school, struggling.
 I was in Sheridan College learning Illustration I was marked down every time I used the computer, now they teach computers in the first semester.
-How about that…

-My experience with sustainable growth began very early, my first job was for FOX Sports when I was 16.
-That job was kind of a funny story, I was working at my Father’s electrical business, Carson Electric, and I got a call on my cell.
-On the other end was FOX Sports, bizarrely enough they found my work (at that point of my life it was really just geeky tinkering) included on a CD for software.
-The company didn’t ask for, or tell me about the included “Gallery Sample,” but was I was super excited.
-That was basically the time when I knew I wanted to get into art and design and I committed fully.
-When FOX called they had no idea of my age, I didn’t even know how to bill them, the questions to ask, how to even communicate in a professional environment.
-I soon learned through experience those gems of wisdom I needed to excel, and although I’ve made plenty of mistakes, and continue to do so, but I try to learn as much as possible each time I make a mistake.
+My experience with sustainable growth began very early; my first job was for FOX Sports when I was 16.
+That job was a funny story, I was working at my Father’s electrical business, Carson Electric, and I got a call on my cell.
+On the other end was FOX Sports, bizarrely enough they found my work (at that point of my life it was just geeky tinkering) included on a CD for software.
+The company didn’t ask for, or tell me about the included “Gallery Sample,” but as I was super excited.
+That was the time when I knew I wanted to get into art and design and I committed fully.
+When FOX called they had no idea of my age, I didn’t even know how to bill them, the questions to ask, how to also communicate in a professional environment.
+I soon learned through experience those gems of wisdom I needed to excel, and although I’ve made plenty of mistakes, and continue to do so, I try to learn as much as possible each time I make a mistake.
 This refinement is what you need to build yourself a long-term career, just as I have done.

 If you have to work hard, work hard in the same trajectory as your goal.